pharringtonp19/econometrics/docs/index.md

 <!-- <p style="text-align: center;">Applied Econometrics is a highly personalized endevour</p> -->

 <h2 style="text-align: left;color:#404065;font-weight:bold;">Introduction</h2>

 Applied econometrics is fundamentally about **interpretation** -- how to interpret the result of a statistical procedure in a given context.
 Often, there isn't often a "valid" or "correct" interpretation.
 In this course, we'll introduce you to a broad set of statitical tools and real life examples so that you can further develop your own **judgement**.

-It's important to keep in mind though that you will often need to communicate this judgement to others.
-You'll have to explain to them why you consider something the way you do.

 <figure markdown>
   ![Image title](./figs/lfd.png){ width="500" }
 </figure>

-Learning from data is a highly personalized process.
-The general setup of the process is reflected visually below.
-We have beliefs about the world; we have beliefs about how a statical procedure behaves under certain conditions; the statistical procedure is applied to a data set returning numerical "results" which ultimately shape our new beliefs about the world.
+It's important to keep in mind that you will often need to communicate this judgement to others.
+You'll have to explain to them why you consider something the way you do.
+This can be difficult though because learning from data is a highly personalized process.
+We all have our own beliefs about the world, our own understanding of how algorithms behave, and therefore our own takeaways from seeing the data (see figure below).

 <figure markdown>
   ![Image title](./figs/the_process.png){ width="500" }
 </figure>

+And so I don't think the purpose of presenting statistical results is to convince people to agree with you.
+I would focus more on being clear about how you arrive at your own conclusions and to be open minded that others might think differently.

 <!-- #### Models